 According to information from counselling centres in Germany, the number of children and youths who feel that their gender identity is at odds with the sex assigned to them has risen sharply in recent years.
 There is public controversy about what conclusions should be drawn from this and, in particular, which medical and psychotherapeutic options are appropriate.
 Since children and adolescents are a particularly vulnerable group, the therapeutic measures considered in the context of transidentity require their own ethical reflection.

-On February 19, 2020, the German Ethics Council held a “Forum Bioethics” on the topic “Transgender Identity in Children and Adolescents: Therapeutic Controversies - Ethical Questions” to raise public awareness of the ethical aspects of an appropriate social and medical approach to transidentity and to enter into a dialogue with the persons affected, experts from the fields of medicine, ethics and law, and the public.
+On February 19, 2020, the German Ethics Council holds a “Bioethics Forum” on the topic “Transgender Identity in Children and Adolescents: Therapeutic Controversies - Ethical Questions” to raise public awareness of the ethical aspects of an appropriate social and medical approach to transidentity and to enter into a dialogue with the persons affected, experts from the fields of medicine, ethics and law, and the public.

-The event focused on the disputes over different therapeutic approaches and the challenges that arise for children and young people affected and their parents from a medical, psychological, ethical and legal perspective.
+The event focuses on the disputes over different therapeutic approaches and the challenges that arise for children and young people affected and their parents from a medical, psychological, ethical and legal perspective.

-The following questions, among others, were taken into consideration:
+The following questions, among others, are taken into consideration:

 - What is transgender identity and what are the experiences of children and adolescents who feel that their gender identity is at odds with the sex assigned to them at birth?